Associate Professor, Education

-- CBU’s BEd is the only Nova Scotian program offering an Education for Sustainability (EfS) focus.
+This BEd is the only Nova Scotian program offering an Education for Sustainability (EFS) focus.
 Each course integrates sustainability education, and specific courses are offered on the subject, including Teaching and Learning for a Sustainable Future and Sustainable Happiness.

-- Designed in collaboration with Unama’ki College with a focus on sustainability, the Aboriginal/Indigenous Concentration makes CBU’s BEd program one of a kind in Nova Scotia.
+Designed in collaboration with Unama’ki College, the program’s Indigenous concentration makes CBU’s BEd program one of a kind in Nova Scotia.